mkcjeb/mkcjbantugon.github.io/_posts/2024-04-28-object-detection.md

 Ernst & Young | NASA ([EY Open Science Data Challenge](https://challenge.ey.com/challenges/tropical-cyclone-damage-assessment-lrrno2xm)) <br>
 Hult International Business School<br>

-Note: This project was a collaboration with Ella Pesola, Italo Hidalgo, Jorge Solis, Karla Marie Banal , and Marcio Pineda in the context of a Business Challenge class with Professor Chase Kusterer at Hult International Business School.<br>
+<i>Note: This project was a collaboration with Ella Pesola, Italo Hidalgo, Jorge Solis, Karla Marie Banal , and Marcio Pineda in the context of a Business Challenge class with Professor Chase Kusterer at Hult International Business School.</i><br>

 The 2024 challenge is focused on helping coastal communities become more resilient to the effects of climate change.<br>